State attorneys say DuPont spin-offs should be liable for PFAS contamination - NewsBreak

 (The Center Square) — The North Carolina Attorney General wants the state Supreme Court to allow lawsuits to proceed against two paper companies allegedly created by DuPont to avoid liability for contamination.
 Solicitor General Ryan Parks argued before the high court on Monday that DuPont created two new companies...

+Audit finds $91M unused as thousands await hurricane repairs in North Carolina

+A new federal audit shows just how woefully delayed the response has been for recent hurricane victims in North Carolina.

-Woman bribed undercover agent to protect illicit massage parlors in North Carolina, DOJ says
+Woman bribed undercover agent to protect illicit massage parlors in Cary, Wilmington, DOJ says

 The North Carolina Department of Justice says a woman has been sentenced to prison for making bribe payments to protect her illicit massage parlors in Cary and Wilmington from law enforcement scrutiny.